 Before joining Reprieve, Colette managed ShareAction’s digital campaigns which put UK savers at the heart of the pensions industry and helped hold FTSE 100 companies to account.

-Dana Kohava Segal is a strategist, fundraiser, decision scientist and management consultant supporting people and projects that make the world a better place.
-As a Senior Partner Consultant with =mc consulting Dana delivers training, strategy and consultation to the world’s biggest and boldest charities, NGOs & INGOs such as UNICEF, World Animal Protection & Afrobarometer.
-As a Consultant with Decision Science unit at =mc, Dana designs, develops and delivers projects that change public behaviour in a pro-social way for organisations including MSF, Oxford University and Royal Opera House.
-Dana is an award-winning Trustee of Emergency Exit Arts, a Top 100 Charity Influencer, a writer for the national press, and regular speaker at national & international conferences.
+Dana Kohava Segal is a strategist, fundraiser, decision scientist, and management consultant supporting people and projects that make the world a better place.
+As a Fundraising & Management Consultant with =mc Dana delivers training, strategy, and consultation to the world’s biggest and boldest charities, NGOs, & INGOs such as UNICEF, World Animal Protection, and Afrobarometer.
+In her work with the Decision Science unit at =mc, Dana designs, develops, and delivers projects that change public behaviour in a pro-social way for organisations including MSF, Oxford University, and Royal Opera House.
+Dana is an award-winning trustee of Emergency Exit Arts, a Top 100 Charity Influencer, a writer for the national press, and a regular speaker at international conferences.
 Dana holds postgraduate philanthropy and business management qualifications from London School of Economics and Leeds University.